JamesWoolfenden/terraform-aws-codepipeline/README.md

 # terraform-aws-codepipeline [![Build Status](https://travis-ci.com/JamesWoolfenden/terraform-aws-codepipeline.svg?branch=master)](https://travis-ci.com/JamesWoolfenden/terraform-aws-codepipeline) [![Latest Release](https://img.shields.io/github/release/JamesWoolfenden/terraform-aws-codepipeline.svg)](https://github.com/JamesWoolfenden/terraform-aws-codepipeline/releases/latest)

 Terraform module to provision an AWS [`codepipeline`](https://aws.amazon.com/codepipeline/) CI/CD system.
-The module also creates the build itself and and the example sets a deployment up for a fargate project.
+The module also creates the build itself and and the example sets a deployment up for a Fargate project.
 The module has been fully updated to work with Terraform 0.12 and Terraform Cloud.

 ---